 Quality data records are important.
 To ensure the most accurate insights from Granular Profit Maps, accurately document all planting, seeding, and application operations.
-Verify you have all events uploaded to your John Deere Operations Center account.
+Verify you have all events uploaded to your Operations Center.
 If you need assistance achieving accurate records, contact your local John Deere dealer.

 Has it been a year?
 Clicking “Allow” granted Profit Maps access to your field operation data for 1 year.
-Click the Granular Profit Maps Icon in the John Deere Operations Center and re-click “allow” to renew the connection.
+Click the Granular Profit Maps Icon in Operations Center and re-click “allow” to renew the connection.
 All previously uncaptured data will flow in.